2023 Solar Incentives Guide for Placentia, CA - Tax Credits & Rebates

 Solar Pool heating: $5.00 per estimated therm displaced

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if the solar system on your home produces over a specified (typically small) amount of electricity.
-These types of incentives are typically handled at the state level.
-You can sell SRECs to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if the solar system on your home produces more than a specified (usually small) amount of electricity.
+Performance-based incentives are normally handled at the state level.
+You can sell your SRECs to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Placentia solar panel installers.
+Your local Placentia solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives